Mexican migrant in Texas tragedy hoped to reach kin in Ohio

 Identifying them has been challenging because some were found without identification documents and in one case carried a stolen ID.
 Remote villages, like Cerro Verde, have little to no phone service to reach family members and fingerprint data has to be shared and matched by the governments involved.

-Vásquez Guzmán’s mother, who is trying to get a visa to see her son in Texas, raised him and his three siblings alone after their father died when Vásquez Guzmán was 10, García said.
+Vásquez Guzmán’s mother, who is trying to get a visa to see her son in Texas, raised him and his three siblings alone after their father died when Vásquez Guzmán was 10.
 She now is the only one of the family left in Cerro Verde.
 Vásquez Guzmán left when he was 18 and joined the Mexican military.

 His oldest brother, Eloy, went to the United States just over a year ago and settled in Ohio, said López Hernández, who grew up on the neighboring ranch.